vanbo/WooCommerce-Shipper/README.md

 == Description ==

-Help create a better shipping solution for WooCommerce.
+The WooCommerce shipper will help create a better shipping solution for WooCommerce.
 Help other shipping extension to delivery more accurate shipping quotes, build clean and comprehensive UI, and provide the ability to simulate real-life shipping situations.

 WooCommerce Shipper is built by Hypnotic Zoo who also contributes many shipping extensions for WooCommerce that provide real-time shipping quotes for your shop.